Khao Lak Travel Advice

 These precautions are in line with Tourism Authority of Thailand (TAT) and The World Travel & Tourism Council (WTTC) guidelines, and take into account recommendations and guidelines from The World Health Organization (WHO), the US’ Centers for Disease Control and Prevention (CDC) and the European Centre for Disease Preventions and Control (ECDC).

-Please note that at the present time all aspects of our operation are subject to change depending on local and international disease prevention guidelines and recommendations.
+Although many of the virus control restrictions have now been lifted, please note that all aspects of our operation are subject to change depending on local and international disease prevention guidelines and recommendations.

 How will this affect your holiday?